The history of C#

 List<int> and perform type-safe operations on those strings or integers while you iterate through them.
 Using generics is better than creating a

-ListInt type which derives from
+ListInt type that derives from

 ArrayList or casting from